Operations intelligence desk

 Current-state map

-A simple breakdown of the steps, handoffs, delays, and repeated manual work in one workflow.
+A structured breakdown of the steps, handoffs, delays, duplicated entry, missing status, and repeated manual work.

 Automation opportunity

-A plain-English recommendation showing what can be simplified, automated, tracked, or left alone.
+A plain-English recommendation showing what can be simplified, automated, tracked, delegated, or intentionally left alone.

 Next-step decision